Privacy Policy | Imprint | Prinect Know How | Prinect Release Notes Logo HEIDELBERG

 In "Measuring result" two options are available for applying the measurement result:

-"Differential Target Color" option: This option is used to accept the differential color as the measurement result.
+"Differential Target Color": The differential color is used as the measurement result.
 The differential target color is determined as follows:

 CD = L*a*b*T + (L*a*b*T - L*a*b*P)

-where CD = differential target color, L*a*b*T = target color and L*a*b*P = printed color.
+with CD = differential target color, L*a*b*T = target color and L*a*b*P = printed color.

 4.Click "Apply".
 The L*a*b* values of the measured color are applied to the new or selected color item in the table and the "Color measuring" dialog closes.